intel/ScalableVectorSearch/docs/start.rst

 .. note::

-   :py:class:`pysvs.Vamana.build` only supports building from Numpy arrays with dtypes float32, int8 and uint8.
+   :py:class:`pysvs.Vamana.build` supports building from Numpy arrays with dtypes float32, float16, int8 and uint8.

 **In C++**